quicwg/base-drafts/draft-ietf-quic-qpack.md

 A header block consists of a prefix and a possibly empty sequence of representations defined in this section.
 Each representation corresponds to a single header field.
-These representations can reference the static table, or the dynamic table in a particular state without modifying it.
+These representations reference the static table or the dynamic table in a particular state, but do not modify that state.

 Header blocks are carried in frames on streams defined by the enclosing protocol.